Workers Circle members protesting holding picket signs.

 We work in partnership with the Center for Common Ground, a Black-led organization that fights voter suppression and empowers underserved communities to connect voters of color with the information they need to vote by mail and to vote early in person.
 Our calls, texts, and postcards to voters of color support grassroots efforts by the NAACP, Black Voters Matter, and Mi Familia Vota.

-Voters of color have been targeted by state voter suppression laws across the country.
-Join the Workers Circle in sending postcards to Black voters in Georgia with crucial information they need to cast their ballots for the Georgia primary election.
+Join the Workers Circle in sending postcards to Black voters in Florida with crucial information they need to cast their ballots for the general election.

 Join us for Workers Circle phone banks every Wednesday from 7:00-8:00 PM ET.